Financial Planning (Pickering Learning Site)

 Telephone: 416-289-5000, ext.
 2280

-The Centennial College Financial Planning program at the Pickering Learning Site will build upon your post-secondary education and help you enter the financial planning field in just two semesters.
+The Centennial College Financial Planning program at the Pickering Learning Site builds on your post-secondary education and helps you enter the financial planning field in just two semesters.

 |Course Code||Course Title||Location|